 This unit gets routinely positive reviews from users.
 It's easy to use and reasonably durable, with rollers that make it simple to move.
 There is no lock on the appliance, however, and it does collect a fair amount of frost compared to other chest freezers we evaluated.
 This model comes with a digital control unit instead of a manual dial for temperature control, and while that may be an aesthetic plus, it's more likely to malfunction than the manual dial.

 This freezer is sold with a standard one-year warranty.
 The freezer itself is unlikely to need the warranty, but the digital control unit just might.

 All these freezers are good units worthy of becoming a solid addition to your kitchen, office, basement, or fun room.
 If you only need a tiny freezer for some drinks with ice, check out the Midea WHS-258C1.
 It is small but reasonably priced, energy-efficient, and so quiet you won't notice it's there.

 If you want a medium-capacity chest freezer that will last, both the Danby and the GE are solid options.
 At the end of the day, though, we have to recommend the Danby machine.
 The two are quite similar, but the GE has a complicated warranty and may cost you a pretty penny to fix even if it's still under warranty when a breakdown occurs.

-Our featured Frigidaire FFCH16M5QW earned a solid product rating on our scale: four-and-a-half out of a possible five stars.
 We see this freezer as a sound investment that you can expect it to perform well and last a long time.
 The unit is very energy-efficient, and it is value-priced given its capacity.
 Our simple verdict: This is a good freezer that you'll be happy and proud to own.